 - Use encryption whenever you transmit sensitive information like username or API keys

 Regulatory agencies typically provide an overarching program goal with tips on how to achieve that goal.
-For example, the new FTC guidelines advise developers to “Anticipate and prevent security issues.”
+For example, the new FTC compliance guide advises developers to “Anticipate and prevent security issues.”
 And they include a list of suggestions.
 However, the guidelines don’t provide a clear and comprehensive implementation plan.
 App developers are responsible for creating an effective implementation plan without an exact direction.

 Please don’t hesitate to reach out for a regulatory compliance check-up on your mobile app product design, including cybersecurity features.